Forecasting steam mass flow in power plants using the parallel hybrid network: Machine learning models

 \subsection{Pre-processing}

 An effective pre-processing of data is crucial for any machine learning pipeline, especially when dealing with quantum neural networks.
-The scarcity of qubits on physical quantum computers and the high computational cost of PQCs simulations are significant challenges in this field \cite{kordzanganeh2023benchmarking, tang2022cutting}.
+The scarcity of qubits on physical quantum computers and the high computational cost of PQCs simulations are significant challenges in this field \cite{Kordzanganeh2023Benchmarking, Tang2022Cutting}.
 However, even small quantum networks combined with classical ones can still achieve supremacy in some cases.
 It is important to transform the data into a space with dimensions suitable for quantum processing to overcome this challenge.
 In our approach, we use principal component analysis (PCA), a powerful data analysis technique that reduces the dimensions of the original dataset \cite{Hill2016PythonML}.
 By projecting the data onto the five main components, we reduce the input vector dimension from $192$ to $5$ while retaining more than $60\%$ of the original data's contribution share as illustrated in Fig.~\ref{fig: Results}(a).
+It’s important to note that, in some domains, authors retain enough principal components to explain $80\%$ or more of the variance \cite{Lei2025Theory}.
+In the present study we deliberately stop at five components (approximately $60\%$) for two reasons: (i) the quantum sub-network provides exactly five data qubits, so additional components would violate the qubit budget or require sequential batching that conflicts with the fully parallel design, and (ii) beyond the fifth component the eigen-spectrum of the covariance matrix flattens and mostly captures sensor noise rather than meaningful dynamics, a practice also advocated in industrial PCA literature \cite{Kourti1995Process}.
+While applications with richer, less correlated signals might indeed benefit from the $80\%$ rule, we found $60\%$ to be an acceptable trade-off between information content and model complexity for steam-flow forecasting.

-We then standardize and normalize the data, which typically has varying scales.
+After applying PCA, we standardize and normalize the data, which typically has varying scales.
 These pre-processing steps prepare the data for processing with PQC, for which appropriate architectures will be introduced below.